zzhheloise/Time-aware-LM/data/README.md

 For Control Group, we repeat above training method on a T5 model without LoRAs.
 The difference is that we finetune all parameters in Control Group.

+As for how to train LoRA-future, we discuss this in LAMA part.

 Moreover, we use 2021 WMT news for evaluation.
 We sub-sample a test set of 12k test documents (1k per test month).
 We use 10 finetuned T5 models (LoRA group and Control group) to calculate their perplexity results of predicting 2021 utterance.
+We expect that models deteriorates more as we ask it to predict data further away from the training period, and that models with LoRAs predict future data more accurately than their counterparts without LoRAs.

 See the details of downloading and preprocessing WMT news in `\data\WMT-news`